Stairs of Sand

 Stairs of Sand is a 1929 American silent Western film starring Wallace Beery, Jean Arthur and Phillips Holmes, made by Paramount Pictures, directed by Otto Brower, and written by Agnes Brand Leahy, Sam Mintz and J. Walter Ruben, based on a novel by Zane Grey.
 The supporting cast features Fred Kohler and Chester Conklin.
+Believed to be a lost film, in October 2025, a possible print of the film was discovered in Paramount's silent film holdings.